Despacho Ceremony Explained – The Andean Art of Sacred Offering

 Can Anyone Perform a Despacho?

-Traditionally, Despacho ceremonies are led by a trained Andean shaman or paqo (spiritual practitioner).
-However, the Q’ero elders have shared this tradition openly with the world, and many people now create simple Despacho offerings at home as a personal practice of gratitude and prayer.
+Traditionally, Despacho ceremonies are led by a trained Andean shaman or paqo.
+However, the Q'ero elders have shared this tradition openly, and many people now create simple Despacho offerings at home as a personal practice of gratitude and prayer.
+Approach it with deep respect, genuine gratitude, and a sincere heart.

 Shop Shamanic & Ceremonial Tools